sdc-china/IDA-doc/_posts/2018-05-03-pipeline-configuration-PCtoPS.md

     ![][pipeline_bpmconfiguration]

-5. In PS Server configuraion, you need to fill the connect server name.
+5. For connected process server, please also fill the connected PS server.

      ![][pipeline_servername]